Brought together by a need for change

 But children’s brains need specialized care.

 To respond to this need, Dr. Michael Prados began exploring clinical strategies for children based on the molecular and genetic make-up of each child’s tumor.
-In order to move quickly towards implementation of highly innovative therapies, Dr. Prados struck out to establish the Pacific Pediatric Neuro-Oncology Consortium.
+In order to move quickly towards implementation of highly innovative therapies, Dr. Prados struck out to establish the Pacific Pediatric Neuro-Oncology Consortium (PNOC).

 Dr. Prados’ approach was disruptive, reflecting the Silicon Valley culture from his base at UC San Francisco.
 And it was working.
 Within a few years, PNOC, now led by Dr. Sabine Mueller and Dr. Michael Prados, has grown to become one of the U.S.’s most visible and prestigious pediatric brain cancer consortia, and PNOC currently has a waiting list of institutions eager to join.